alisomay/mep/README.md

   Please visit the [main repository](https://github.com/koto-lang/koto) for more information.

-- _How do we process midi with koto?_
+- _How to process midi with koto?_

   I've written a [midi library](https://github.com/alisomay/koto_midi) (_toolkit_) for koto.
 Koto scripts which are run by **mep** have access to this library.